 He allowed police to search his room and they found several thousand pages of violently misogynistic writings and drawings in his closet as well as a collection of knives.

 As the investigation continued, police focused on Masters for several reasons.
-The date of the killing was close to the date of his mother’s death, news clipping about Hettrick’s murder was on his desk and he owned a flashlight and collection of knives.
+The date of the killing was close to the date of his mother’s death, a news clipping about Hettrick’s murder was on his desk and he owned a flashlight and collection of knives.

 The investigation continued for years without an arrest, but with numerous suspects, all of whom were rejected.
 In 1992, police learned that Masters told a friend that a nipple had been cut off of Hettrick’s body—a detail that was not believed to be public.